erSubhashThapa/100daysofcode/r1-log.md

   ## Prototype

+  I wanted to use prototypes so I thought I'd review them.
+I checked out a page on [w3schools](https://www.w3schools.com/jsref/jsref_prototype_string.asp) which defined prototypes:

   >The prototype property allows you to add new properties and methods to existing object types.

    from [*Javascript String Prototypes, w3schools*](https://www.w3schools.com/jsref/jsref_prototype_string.asp)

    W3schools has another page about [object protoypes](https://www.w3schools.com/js/js_object_prototypes.asp) but I think it's basically the same thing.

+   It helps me to understand prototypes when I realize that:

    >All JavaScript objects inherit properties and methods from a prototype.